The New Deal (Agents of S.H.I.E.L.D.)

 "The New Deal" is the first episode of the seventh season of the American television series Agents of S.H.I.E.L.D.
-Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to stop the Chronicoms from unraveling history in 1931.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy (LMD) of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to stop the Chronicoms from unraveling history in 1931.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by George Kitson and directed by Kevin Tancharoen.

 Clark Gregg reprises his role as Coulson from the film series, starring alongside Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward.
 The episode begins where the sixth season ended, with the characters traveling to the 1930s.
 Filming took place in California beginning in February 2019, with authentic period costumes designed for the season and visual effects used to help create the period setting.
-Patton Oswalt guest stars as an ancestor of his Koenig characters while Darren Barnet portrays the father of Gideon Malick, another character from previous seasons.
+Patton Oswalt guest stars as an ancestor of his Koenig characters while Darren Barnet portrays Wilfred "Freddy" Malick, the father of Gideon Malick, another character from previous seasons.

 "The New Deal" originally aired on ABC on May 27, 2020, and was watched by 1.82 million viewers.
 The episode received positive reviews, with critics highlighting Gregg and his return to the Coulson character after portraying a different character in the sixth season.
 Praise also went to Oswalt's guest appearance as well as the episode's story and pacing.